BuluBoxSoftware/BuluBoxSoftware/Programming/DJango.md

 ## Django Environment

 ### Step 1 ###
 Before you create an environment make sure to have python installed on your computer.
-The following steps will allow you to create a Django Environment in windows operating system:
+The following steps will allow you to create a Django Environment in windows operating system [3]:
  <ul>
   <li> Create a file in your desktop named Django to start working on a new Project / Web application<br></li>
   <li>Type in windows search bar CMD, this will open up a new command prompt</li>